 In 1932, Charles F. Plewman of Toronto founded Kilcoo Camp on the shores of Gull Lake, in Haliburton County.

-As a young camper, John “Chief” Latimer began his career at Kilcoo at the age of eight in 1938 and continued his career as a camper, leader-in-training, counselor and program director until the fall of 1955, when he purchased the camp from Mr. Plewman.
+John “Chief” Latimer began his career at Kilcoo as an 8-year-old camper in 1938 and continued his career as a leader-in-training, counselor and program director until the fall of 1955, when he purchased the camp from Mr. Plewman.

 Chief, along with his wife Peggy (Mrs. Chief), directed Kilcoo until 1981.
-Chief stayed very active with Kilcoo through the years as the directorship was passed down to his son David.
+Chief stayed very active with Kilcoo through the following decades.
 On April 22nd 2003, Chief passed away after a short battle with cancer.
 His passion for Kilcoo is missed, but it will always be celebrated through the joy of time spent at Kilcoo.
-Peggy (Mrs. Chief) Latimer remains the owner and is still actively involved in managing the business.
+Peggy Latimer remains the owner.